-It’s true that smoking can have a relaxing effect, but this feeling of relaxation is mainly due to nicotine dependence.
-Smokers in need of nicotine become tense and stressed, and smoking provides the necessary dose to calm down.
+It’s true that smoking or vaping can have a relaxing effect, but this feeling of relaxation is mainly due to nicotine dependence.
+The nicotine-deprived person become tense and stressed, and cigarettes or vape provide the necessary dose to calm down.
 But once the effect passes, or as soon as a stressful situation arises, the brain asks for more...
 It’s a toxic cycle!

 Stress is a well-known cause of relapse.
-Learn how to better manage it and find other ways to relax without smoking.
+Learn how to better manage it and find other ways to relax.
 There are only advantages to discovering stress-busting tips such as taking breaks during the day, practicing mindful breathing, learning how to meditate, making sleep a priority, etc. There are also apps that can help you become more Zen!
 Don’t hesitate to explore these online tools.

 Take a deep breath, get some perspective and try to see things differently, because stress is not only related to events we experience, but also to our perception of them.

-Remind yourself of what inspires you to live without tobacco to resist the temptation of smoking.
+Remind yourself of the reasons why you want to stop smoking or vaping to resist the temptation.
 It’s motivating and will help you remain focused on your goals.

 Identify your fears and possible difficulties.
 This will allow you to establish effective strategies for dealing with them.

 Accept that you will have ups and downs.
-Breaking a habit like smoking requires effort and tenacity.
+Breaking an addiction requires effort and tenacity.
 It’s normal to experience more difficult moments.
 You need to be patient and tell yourself that tomorrow, things will be better.

 Treat yourself, you deserve it!
 A good book, a bouquet of flowers, a cooking class, a trip to the museum, a tool or gadget of your choice...
 With the money saved, you can afford it!

 Be vigilant!
-Excess stress can lead you to start smoking again months or even years after you have quit.
+Excess stress can lead to a relapse months or even years after you have quit.

 There’s nothing better for your body and mind than to take a break, no matter how short.
 Take advantage of the beneficial effects of these exercises several times a day, especially when you’re feeling tense.